Edge Impulse Python SDK

 Last updated

 The Edge Impulse Python SDK is a library to help you develop machine learning (ML) applications for edge and Internet of Things (IoT) devices.
-While the Edge Impulse Studio is a great interface for guiding you through the process of collecting data and training a model, the edgeimpulse Python SDK allows you to programmatically Bring Your Own Model (BYOM), developed and trained on any platform.
+While the Edge Impulse Studio is a great interface for guiding you through the process of collecting data and training a model, the Python SDK allows you to programmatically Bring Your Own Model (BYOM), developed and trained on any platform.

 Important documentation for the Python SDK:

-Fastest way to get started: Edge Impulse Python SDK with TensorFlow and Keras tutorial
+Fastest way to get started:

-See the Python SDK in action with this video
+See the Python SDK in action with

 Use the new Python SDK to upload a trained model and utilize profiling and deployment processes.
 Get RAM, ROM, and inference time estimates on edge hardware, and then convert to embedded code (e.g. C++, libraries, full binaries).
 You can also now upload your trained models to Studio if you still prefer to work in our Studio environment.
 If a model or operation is not supported, the Studio or Python SDK will gracefully let you know.